ALievre/5ISS_Portfolio/src/data/tabs/projects_portfolio.md

 <details>
     <summary style="color: #42a5f5">Description</summary>
     <p style="text-indent: 2%; margin-left: 2%; text-align: justify;">
         This module gathers three classes.
 This is an important module because it includes the biggest project of the semester.
 We improved our English with this project since every deliverable must be in English.
-Moreover, the portfolio is the completion of the semester since it regroups every skills and knowledge we acquired during the semester.
+Moreover, the portfolio is the completion of the semester since it regroups every skill and knowledge we acquired during the semester.
     </p>
     <table style="border-collapse: collapse; border: 1px #42a5f5 solid; text-align: center; margin-left: 2%;">
     <tr style="border: 1px #42a5f5 solid; background-color: #42a5f5; color: #282c34; font-weight: bold;text-align: center; padding: 10px;">